73cirdan/MMM-bustimes/README.md

 1. Use: `http://v0.ovapi.nl/line/[lineid]`
-  in a browser to find the line stops and the correct direction. replace `[lineid]` with something in the form Operator_linenr_direction. check the timepointcode (tpc) for the stop you want to use.
+  in a browser to find the line stops and the correct direction. replace `[lineid]` with something in the form Operator_linenr_direction. check the timingpointcode (tpc) for the stop you want to use.
   *Based on the example at step 1: `http://v0.ovapi.nl/line/ARR_28167_2` we find "TimingPointName":"Alde Leie, Brug","TimingPointCode":"20320110".*